aaditya79/chameleon-injection/README.md

 # Blind Spots in the Guard: How Domain-Camouflaged Injection Attacks Evade Detection in Multi-Agent LLM Systems

-Research evaluation framework for EMNLP 2026 Industry Track.
+Research evaluation framework for EMNLP 2026.

 ## Overview